-An introduction to computer software commonly used in business with a focus on word processing, spreadsheet, presentation, communication, and collaboration applications.
-Through a handson approach utilizing the Windows operating system, an emphasis is placed on the integration of technical, data-processing, problemsolving, and decision-making skills.
+An introduction to computer software commonly used in business with a focus on word processing, spreadsheet, presentation, and databases.
+Through a hands-on approach utilizing the Windows operating system, an emphasis is placed on the integration of technical, data-processing, problem-solving, and decision-making skills.